rocketshipapps/adblockfast/assets/opera/ADD-ON.md

 **Description:**

-Adblock Fast is a faster, open-source ad blocker.
+Ad Block Fast is a faster, open-source ad blocker.

 Just as webpages grew bloated with ads, so too have ad blockers grown bloated with little-used filtering rules and features that sap their speed and hog your computer’s CPU, memory, and storage.
-Adblock Fast runs a mere 12 optimized filtering rules to accelerate pages 8x more but consume 6x less computing resources than other ad blockers do.
+Ad Block Fast runs a mere 12 optimized filtering rules to accelerate pages 8x more but consume 6x less computing resources than other ad blockers do.

-See Adblock Fast’s site for source code, benchmarks, support, and frequently asked questions.
+See Ad Block Fast’s site for source code, benchmarks, support, and frequently asked questions.

 **Changelog:**